hardillb/mosquitto-multi-tenant/README.md

  - Publish message for `foo` group with `mosquitto_pub -u user@foo -P password -t test -m message`

+## Limitations

+ - Client IDs still need to be globally unique across the whole broker.

 ## Acknowledgement

 This code is based on the topic-jail plugin example included in the Mosquitto 2.1.0 release